Betty Reid Soskin: Career

 She converted to Unitarianism and became active in the Mount Diablo Unitarian Universalist Church and the Black Caucus of the Unitarian Universalist Association, and in the 1960s became a well-known songwriter in the Civil Rights Movement.

 She was divorced from Mel Reid in 1972, and subsequently married William Soskin, a psychology professor at the University of California, Berkeley.
 In 1978, after Mel Reid's health and finances had declined, she took over management of the music store, which led to her becoming active in area civic matters and a prominent community activist.
-Reid's Records closed on October 19, 2019.

 She later served as a field representative for California State Assemblywomen Dion Aroner and Loni Hancock, and in those positions became actively involved in the early planning stages and development of a park to memorialize the role of women on the Home Front during World War II.
 Those efforts came to fruition when Rosie the Riveter/World War II Home Front National Historical Park was established in 2000, to provide a site where future generations could remember the contributions women made to the war effort.

-Reflecting on her own role in planning for the park's creation, and on how she brought her personal recollections of the conditions for African American women working in that still segregated environment to bear on the planning efforts, she has said that, often, she "was the only person in the room who had any reason to remember that … what gets remembered is a function of who's in the room doing the remembering."
+Reflecting on her own role in planning for the park's creation, and on how she brought her personal recollections of the conditions for African American women working in that still segregated environment to bear on the planning efforts, she has said that, often, she "was the only person in the room who had any reason to remember that ... what gets remembered is a function of who's in the room doing the remembering."

 In 2003, she left her state job and became a consultant at the park she helped create before becoming a park ranger with the National Park Service in 2007 at the age of 85.

 Soskin's duties included conducting park tours and serving as an interpreter, explaining the park's purpose, history, various sites, and museum collections to park visitors.
 She has been celebrated as "a tireless voice for making sure the African-American wartime experience – both the positive steps toward integration and the presence of discrimination – has a prominent place in the Park's history."

-Soskin said in 2015 at the age of 93, "Wish I'd had [the] confidence when the young Betty needed it to navigate through the hazards of everyday life on the planet.
+Soskin said in 2015, at the age of 93: "Wish I'd had [the] confidence when the young Betty needed it to navigate through the hazards of everyday life on the planet.
 But maybe I'm better able to benefit from having it now – when I have the maturity to value it and the audacity to wield it for those things held dear."

+She released her memoir, Sign My Name to Freedom, in February 2018.
+A feature-length documentary about Soskin's involvement with music, also titled Sign My Name to Freedom, began filming in 2016.

-Soskin suffered a stroke while working at the park in September 2019 and returned to work in a limited, informal capacity in January 2020.
+Soskin had a stroke while working at the park in September 2019 and returned to work in a limited, informal capacity in January 2020.
+She retired from the National Park Service on March 31, 2022, as the oldest serving park ranger.

-In celebration of her 100th birthday the West Contra Costa Unified School District renamed Juan Crespi Middle School to Betty Reid Soskin Middle School.

-On March 31, 2022, Soskin retired from the National Park Service; she was the oldest serving park ranger at the time.